Last updated on August 26, 2022

 Crafting an Anthology vs. Buying One

-It’s (almost) always be worth buying it if you’re interested in playing Historic and an Anthology is releasing or currently in the Store.
+It's (almost) always worth buying it if you’re interested in playing Historic and an Anthology is releasing or currently in the Store.
 The Historic Anthologies sell for 25,000 gold or 4,000 gems, about 25 packs, which means it’s more worth it if there’s more than one rare card that you’d like a playset than to buy an equivalent number of packs and use the wildcards to craft them.

 From a strictly value-oriented perspective, buying an anthology with either gold or gems is cheaper than opening packs until you earn enough wildcards to craft the entire Anthology.